zulip/zulip-mobile/README.md

 * Support iOS and Android with one codebase
 * Familiar web programming model (React + Javascript + Flexbox)
-* Cross-platform, 90% code-reuse between iOS and Android platforms
+* Cross-platform, 90% code reuse between iOS and Android platforms

 ## Running

 Run iOS:

-* `npm run ios-min` - runs in an iOS simulator in the minimal supported device (currently iPhone 5)
+* `npm run ios-min` - runs in an iOS simulator in the minimally supported device (currently iPhone 5)

 * `npm run ios-max` - runs in an iOS simulator in the newest/most premium